 • Robust security features — These include military-grade encryption, advanced protocols, and a kill switch, which all protect your data while torrenting.

-• Reliable speeds — Fast upload and download speeds are essential for torrenting, so make sure your VPN provides unlimited bandwidth and has plenty of servers near your actual location for faster download speeds.
+• Reliable speeds — Fast upload and download speeds are essential for torrenting, so make sure your VPN provides unlimited bandwidth and has plenty of servers worldwide (including near you) for faster download speeds.

 • No-logs policy — This ensures that your VPN provider takes your privacy seriously and won’t record your torrenting activity, either.